 But I refused to have a professional take my picture because that’s like hiring a calligrapher to write your personal diary.

-So I decided to take it into my own hands.
+So I took it into my own hands.

-Yes, it takes me that many pictures to find one good one.
+Yes, I take that many pictures to find one good one.

 It’s the least I can do for myself and for you.

 This is all you will need to take your own headshot for your blog, your resume, business card or even for yourself because you are one sexy beast and they should document it.